 Women entered the Armed Services in 1917, in non combatant roles, so releasing men to fight.
 Many ‘middle class’ women joined the Women’s Royal Air Force (WAF’s) and another 100,000 joined the Women’s Royal Navy Service (WRENS).
-Working Class women mainly joined the Women’s Army Auxillary Corps (WAC’s), which later became known as the Queen Mary Army’s Auxiliary Corp.
+Working Class women mainly joined the Women’s Army Auxiliary Corps (WAC’s), which later became known as the Queen Mary Army’s Auxiliary Corp.
 These women were largely employed in unglamorous tasks, such as communications; cooking and catering; store keeping; clerical work; telephones and administration; printing; and motor vehicle maintenance.
 Women also became truck and ambulance drivers as more men were called to the front line.
+Many joined the Women’s Land Army or Voluntary Aid Detachments (VAD’s).
+200,000 women took up work in Government Departments.
+500,000 women took up business clerical positions.
+250,000 women worked on the land to boost food production.
+80,000 women served as non combatants.
+700,000 women worked making shells and bullets.

 By 1918, roughly 1.5 million women had replaced men in work.
 They were paid much less, about 11 shillings a week on average, compared to 26 shillings per week for men.
 Their reward was the granting of the vote to women over 30, passed in June 1918.
 A more important effect was the change in women’s place in society.